nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
+* Only full words will be matched for room_number and phone, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE
 * Order of the tags do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`